-The nationally ranked Professional MBA (PMBA) program helps students develop analytical skills and creative abilities, and promotes collaboration with experienced and diverse classmates.
-In USF's PMBA you will learn from world-class faculty, guest speakers and leaders of industry.
-The PMBA can be completed on the Tampa and Sarasota-Manatee campuses.
+The nationally ranked MBA program helps students develop analytical skills and creative abilities, and promotes collaboration with experienced and diverse classmates.
+In USF's MBA you will learn from world-class faculty, guest speakers and leaders of industry.
+The MBA can be completed on the Tampa and Sarasota-Manatee campuses.

 Powered by Analytics, Driven by Creativity

 The term "data analytics" may seem numerical and cold on its surface, but it can take many human forms in business: A boss going on a reality TV show to find out what her employees really think of corporate.
 A sports team figuring out how much its fans are willing to pay for prime tickets.
 FedEx deciding to deliver on Mother's Day so moms can receive flowers, but not on most Sundays.
 Businesses have mountains of data that can tell them what is happening now and to make educated guesses about what might happen tomorrow – but this information is only useful when it can be understood.
 Not everyone can look at that data and make a connection to the profit and loss statements.

 Although creativity is considered an innate skill, research has shown creativity can and should be cultivated in the classroom.
 While creativity transcends traditional ideas to create new forms, methods, and interpretations, analytics are utilized to describe, predict, and improve business performance.
 These two competencies provide our students with a competitive advantage.